🔼The name Abner: Summary

 The added letter י (yod) creates a possessive; the compound אבי (abi) may mean my father, or father of, depending on the context.

-The second part of the name Abner comes from the root נור (nwr), possibly meaning to shine:
+The second part of the name Abner comes from the noun נר (ner), meaning lamp:

 For a meaning of the name Abner, NOBSE Study Bible Name List reads The Father Is A Lamp.
 Jones' Dictionary of Old Testament Proper Names has Father Of Light, and BDB Theological Dictionary reads the optional My Father Is Ner or My Father Is A Lamp.